RJPearson94/terraform-provider-twilio/docs/resources/serverless_asset.md

 The following arguments are supported:

-- `service_sid` - (Mandatory) The Service SID of the asset is managed under.
+- `service_sid` - (Mandatory) The service SID of the asset is managed under.
 Changing this forces a new resource to be created
 - `friendly_name` - (Mandatory) The name of the asset
 - `content_file_name` - (Optional) The name of the file.
 Conflicts with source
 - `content` - (Optional) The file contents as string.
 Conflicts with source